Carpool (1996 film): Production

 The film was directed by Arthur Hiller.
 Hiller was also the president of the Academy of Motion Picture Arts and Sciences at that time.
-The script was written by Don Rhymer.
+The script was written by Don Rhymer..
+The film was shot throughout Vancouver.

 Reception

 Box office

 The film opened theatrically on August 23, 1996, in 1,487 venues nationwide and earned $1,628,482 in its first weekend, ranking thirteenth in the domestic box office.
 At the end of its run, it had grossed $3,325,651.
 Based on an estimated $17 million budget, it was a box office bomb.

 Critical response

 The film was not screened in advance for critics and received minimal promotion.
 On Rotten Tomatoes, it has a score of 13% based on 23 reviews, with an average rating of 2.6/10.
 The site's consensus states: "Not even an HOV lane amid a traffic jam is worth boarding this aggravating and unfunny Carpool."
 On Metacritic the film has a score of 15 out of 100 based on reviews from 10 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade of B− on scale of A to F.

 Ty Burr for Entertainment Weekly calls the film "Hard to hate, but just about impossible to like" and gives it grade D+.
 Variety called it: "Low-tech, high-volume slapstick, "Carpool" is a ramshackle if amiable chase comedy that should have some appeal for end-of-summer family outings."
 Janet Maslin, of The New York Times, pointed out that the supporting characters, especially Rhea Perlman, end up standing out with more pleasant moments when compared to the performance of Tom Arnold.
 Rita Kempley of The Washington Post, emphasizes that in contrast to the character of Daniel who discovers that life should be fun, the film is not the same for the viewer.